top of page

 John Trudell broadcasting on Radio Free Alcatrz (1969).jpg

+John Trudell, a Santee Sioux, was the spokesperson for the United Indians of All Tribes' takeover of Alcatraz beginning in 1969.
 On Dec.
-22, 1969, John Trudell broadcast Radio Free Alcatraz for the first time from the Native American occupation of Alcatraz Island.
+22, 1969, he began broadcasting Radio Free Alcatraz for the first time from the Native American occupation of Alcatraz Island.
 As explained in “The Pirate Radio Broadcaster Who Occupied Alcatraz and Terrified the FBI” in Narratively, Trudell was advocating for Native American self-determination, explaining its moral and political importance to all Americans.
 In the broadcasts, Trudell often spoke to activists on the island about why they were involved in the occupation and about their activism for American Indian rights.
 Also, he often revealed the innumerable ways the government was violating Native American rights: obstructing fishing access in Washington State, setting unfair prices on tribal lands, removing Native American children from local schools.
 But he didn’t just reveal the cruel contradictions at the heart of American society.
 He imagined a future in which equality — between different American cultures, and between all people and the earth itself — would become a reality.

 Sample transcript of John Trudell broadcasting on Radio Free Alcatraz: